Port Jackson: Climate

 Port Jackson has a humid subtropical climate (Köppen: Cfa) with warm, somewhat humid summers and mild to cool winters, with moderate rainfall spread throughout the year.
 Due to its exposed proximity to the Tasman Sea, it is slightly cooler, wetter and windier than Observatory Hill to the west.
 In addition to featuring the lowest maximum summer temperatures in the Sydney region (averaging just 24.4 °C (75.9 °F)), Port Jackson is also least affected by extreme heat due to frequent sea breezes.
 Conversely, winter nights are among the warmest in Sydney, and rarely dip below 8.0 C, although fog often occurs and may be disruptive.

 Port Jackson's weather station is located within a lighthouse just south of Georges Head at Georges Heights in Mosman and is adjacent to the suburbs of Vaucluse, Point Piper and Watsons Bay, which are on Port Jackson's east side towards the Pacific Ocean.
 Sydney Cove, a bay in Port Jackson's west side that includes Circular Quay, is more proximate to the Observatory Hill weather station, and therefore the climate data below does not apply to that vicinity.

 Infrastructure

 Bridges

 Port Jackson is bridged from north to south by the Sydney Harbour Bridge, the Gladesville Bridge, the Ryde Bridge, and the Silverwater Bridge.

 Other bridges spanning Port Jackson waterways are Pyrmont Bridge spanning Darling Harbour; the Anzac Bridge (formerly known as the Glebe Island Bridge), spanning Blackwattle Bay; the Iron Cove Bridge spanning Iron Cove; the Spit Bridge spanning Middle Harbour; the Roseville Bridge spanning Middle Harbour; the Tarban Creek Bridge spanning Tarban Creek.

-The original Meadowbank Bridge carried two railway tracks, now reduced to pedestrian traffic only.
-The new Meadowbank Bridge carries two railway tracks with piers suitable for four tracks.
+The original Meadowbank Railway Bridge carried the Main Northern railway line, now reduced to pedestrian traffic only.
+The replacement John Whitton Bridge carries two railway tracks with piers suitable for four tracks.

-There is a single track rail bridge on the Clyde to Carlingford railway line crossing the Parramatta River near Camellia.
+There is a double track light rail bridge on the Parramatta Light Rail crossing the Parramatta River near Camellia.